food-drink

 Malaga has been making wine since 600 BC.
 Here's how to drink like a local.

-Malaga wine has been famous for centuries.
 Shakespeare called it "Malaga sack" in his plays, and European royalty couldn't get enough of it.
-This sweet fortified wine, made from sun-dried grapes, has a history stretching back to the Phoenicians in 600 BC.
+This sweet fortified wine has a history stretching back to the Phoenicians in 600 BC.

-I usually grab the second-cheapest bottle at the supermarket.
+I'll be honest, I'm not a wine expert.
+I usually grab one of the cheaper bottles at the supermarket.
 But living in Malaga, I've learned enough about local wine to help friends know what to order and what to take home.
-Here's everything you need to know.

 What Makes Malaga Wine Special?